William Sealy Gosset: Career

 Although introduced by others, Studentized residuals are named in Student's honour because, like the problem that led to Student's t-distribution, the idea of adjusting for estimated standard deviations is central to that concept.

 Gosset's interest in the cultivation of barley led him to speculate that the design of experiments should aim not only at improving the average yield but also at breeding varieties whose yield was insensitive to variation in soil and climate (that is, "robust").
 Gosset called his innovation "balanced layout", because treatments and controls are allocated in a balanced fashion to stratified growing conditions, such as differential soil fertility.
 Gosset's balanced principle was challenged by Ronald Fisher, who preferred randomized designs.
 The Bayesian Harold Jeffreys, and Gosset's close associates Jerzy Neyman and Egon S. Pearson sided with Gosset's balanced designs of experiments; however, as Ziliak (2014) has shown, Gosset and Fisher would strongly disagree for the rest of their lives about the meaning and interpretation of balanced versus randomized experiments, as they had earlier clashed on the role of bright-line rules of statistical significance.

 Personal life and death

 Gosset had three children with Marjory Gosset (née Phillpotts).
 Harry Gosset (1907–1965) was a consultant paediatrician; Bertha Marian Gosset (1909–2004) was a geographer and nurse; the youngest, Ruth Gosset (1911–1953) married the Oxford mathematician Douglas Roaf and had five children.

-Gosset was a friend of both Pearson and Fisher, a noteworthy achievement, for each had a massive ego and a loathing for the other.
-Gosset was a modest man who once cut short an admirer with this comment: "Fisher would have discovered it all anyway."
+Gosset was a friend of both Pearson and Fisher.
+In respect to his achievements, he responded to an admirer once that "Fisher would have discovered it all anyway."

 In 1935, at the age of 59, Gosset left Dublin to take up the position of Head Brewer at a new and second Guinness brewery at Park Royal in northwestern London.
 In September 1937, Gosset was promoted to Head Brewer of all Guinness.
 He died one month later, aged 61, in Beaconsfield, England, of a heart attack.